DKerp/Horst/README.md

     - [ ] Detect not fully commited transactions and update the `Slice`s as needed.
 - Database functions
   - [ ] Implement a snapshot creation function, so outdated data gets removed.
+    - [ ] Add a function for manually triggering the creation of a snapshot.
+    - [ ] Define and implement other criteria (time interval, database size) for automatic snapshot creation.
+    - [ ] Implement a seperate task which manages shapshot creations.
+      - [ ] Make sure it returns an appropriate error if a snapshot creation is requested even trough one is currently already being created.
+    - [ ] Let it ask the LSM tree for handles to all `Slice`s saved at level 1 and above plus the current snapshot `Slice`, if any.
+      - This will also give it access to the highest `commit_ts` currently saved on disk in the LSM tree.
+      - Note that by construction that this `commit_ts` is lower or equal to the oracle's `read_ts`.
+In particular we can be sure there are no pending or future transactions which would belong into this snapshot.
+    - [ ] Perform a merge of all `Slice`s.
+      - This will exclude all outdated values in the newly created snapshot `Slice`.
+      - This `Slice` is only temporary, since it points to the values of the not yet merged `VLog`s.
+    - [ ] Give a handle of the new temporary snapshot `Slice` to the value log and ask it to create a snapshot `VLog` containing all values referenced by the `Slice`.
+      - [ ] Give that `VLog` a `snapshot` and `finished` flag since it will not contain a regular transaction and can not know its total size in advance.
+      - [ ] Create a new snapshot `Slice` file.
+      - [ ] Iterate over the keys in the temporary snapshot `Slice`, read the values from the old `VLog` files, add them to the new snapshot `VLog` and add a corresponding reference to the new snapshot `Slice` file.
+      - [ ] Once done, mark the new `VLog` file as `finished`,delete the temporary snapshot `Slice` and give the new snapshot `Slice` to the snapshot task.
+    - [ ] Give the new snapshot `Slice` over to the LSM tree together with a list of the `Slice`s which got merged into it.
+      - [ ] Let the LSM tree delete all new outdated `Slice`s (including a possible old snapshot one) and add the new snapshot `Slice`.
+      - [ ] Once done inform the snapshot task of it.
+    - [ ] Tell the value log to switch to the new snaphost `VLog` and delete all `VLog` files (including a possible old snapshot one) which contain solely values with `commit_ts` lower or equal to the snapshots max `commit_ts`.
   - [ ] Implement a delete key function by adding a corresponding flag.
   - [ ] Implement an async key range iteration function.
 (Usefull for prefix scanning)
   - [ ] Implement key conversion functionalites.